Zhroyn/MyNotes/Notes/Tools/ShellNote.md

 2   BSD options, which may be grouped and must not be used with a dash.
 3   GNU long options, which are preceded by two dashes.

-a   list all processes with a terminal, or list all processes when with 'x' x   list all processes owned by you, or list all processes when with 'a' u   Display user-oriented format. l   Display BSD long format, conflict with 'u'.
+a   list all processes within a terminal, or list all processes when with 'x' x   list all processes owned by you, or list all processes when with 'a' u   Display user-oriented format. l   Display BSD long format, conflict with 'u'.